A five-year reignition of service excellence

 When Chairman of the JD Group, David Sussman, opened his first store on Jeppe Street in 1983, he was determined to make every customer matter.
 26 years later, his one store had grown into a Group of eleven businesses, including furniture and tech retail.
 He had done something right.
 But in the success and frenzy of growth, the culture of service, so fundamental and critical to the Group’s success, had been diluted.
 The Group’s brands were disconnected, each operating in its own cultural silo.
 Over 25 000 employees across 1000 branches needed purpose, an anchor of culture and a guiding light, returning them to their foundation: the customer.

-A Head Office of 100 people knew that if they were to ask thousands of employees to buy in to a change, they, the core change team, would have to demonstrate it.
-Because in truth, the branches were Head Office’s customers.
+A head office of 100 people knew that if they were to ask thousands of employees to buy in to a change, they, the core change team, would have to demonstrate it.
+Because in truth, the branches were HO’s customers.
 If service was not expressed and felt internally, there would be no hope beyond JD Group’s doors.
 With each wave of change, core team members empowered managers to carry the conversation throughout the network, cascading excellence and embedding service culture year by year, branch by branch.